Shade (film): Plot

-The next day, Malini's enforcers track down Charlie to a restaurant and Marlo demands the return of Malini's money.
-Charlie agrees to pay back $100,000, but Nate pulls a gun and a gunfight ensues.
+The next day, Marlo and Nate track down Charlie to a restaurant and demand the return of Malini's money.
+Charlie agrees to pay back $100,000 later on, but Nate pulls a gun just in time as Vernon's return, leading to a gunfight.
 Tiffany arrives in time to kill Nate, but Marlo escapes.
-Charlie, Vernon and Tiffany escape and hide out with The Professor, Vernon's former mentor, who is suspicious of Charlie and insists Vernon is better than him.
+Charlie, Vernon and Tiffany escape and hide out at the famed Magic Castle, where Vernon had his start as a card mechanic.
+They meet The Professor, Vernon's former mentor, who is suspicious of Charlie and insists Vernon is better off without him.
 Scarne arrives at the murder scene and realizes that the three are involved from a description by the witnesses.
 Meanwhile, The Dean arrives and meets up with an old flame, Eve, expressing his desire to retire from playing.

 The three arrive at the Hollywood Roosevelt Hotel for the game, where they discover that the host is Malini.
 Vernon and the Dean bust the other players and agree to play five card stud.
 Eve arrives, and they take a break.
 The three talk about the trouble Vernon is having and Tiffany speculates the cards are marked.
 Vernon discovers the Dean is using a "juice deck," a deck marked to be readable when one's eyes are unfocused.

 In the final hand, Vernon mucks a card and deals the hand.
 He deals the Dean two pair, Kings and Queens, and himself a pair of Jacks with a 7 in the hole for the Dean to see.
 The Dean goes all in, and when Vernon is $50,000 short, Charlie and Tiffany make up the shortfall so he can call the bet.
 Before the cards are turned up, Marlo enters the room.
 Identifying the three as the team who conned Larry, Malini's muscle pull their guns and Tiffany pulls hers, in which Scarne enters with his gun drawn.
 The Dean diffuses the tense situation by insisting that the hand be completed.
 Vernon swaps out his hole 7 for a third Jack, which would beat the two pair he'd dealt the Dean.
 The room is stunned when the Dean turns up a third Queen to take the hand and win the game.
 Malini tells the three they can leave but gently threatens them to stay clear of the Los Angeles rackets.

 Charlie splits up the partnership with Vernon and, after Marlo's revelation that he was tipped off by Tiffany about shaking down Larry, with her as well.
-As Vernon sits alone in a diner, The Dean, Eve and Scarne enter, revealing the game was all an elaborate setup by the four of them to con Charlie and Tiffany.
-They split the take, but as he leaves the Dean pauses to flip the blood-stained Ace of spades to Vernon, confirming the urban legend to be fact.
+The next morning, as Vernon sits alone in a diner, The Dean, Eve and Scarne enter, revealing the game was all an elaborate setup by the four of them to con Charlie and Tiffany.
+They split the take.
+As the Dean leaves, he pauses to flip the blood-stained Ace of spades to Vernon, confirming the urban legend to be fact.
+Vernon leaves a $100 tip for the waitress, and heads out, his destination being the Magic Castle.